crossbario/autobahn-python/doc/asynchronous-programming.rst

    loop.run_until_complete(test())
    loop.close()

-Using asyncio in this way is probably uite unusual.
+Using asyncio in this way is probably quite unusual.
 This is becomes asyncio os opinionated towards using coroutines from the beginning.
 Anyway, here is what above code does:

 1. We create a ``Future`` to be returned by our ``slow_square`` function (line 4)
 2. We create a function ``resolve`` (a closure) in which we resolve the previously created Future with the result (lines 6-7)